Company registration details and Group

 How to contact us

-If you are in Singapore you may also contact us at firstname.lastname@example.org or alternatively by telephone at +65 6293 1900
+If you are located in Singapore you can also contact us by calling +65 6293 1900.

 If you are a resident of California you have a number of rights over the way your personal information is used, including the right to request access to your personal information and the right to ask for it to be deleted.
 If you want to exercise any of these rights, please contact us at privacyCCPA@mottmac.com or by telephone at 1-800-832-3272.